Will Smith (footballer, born 1998): Career

 He remained a regular starter in League Two, was reportedly "in the form of his life", and scored his first Football League goal on 31 October, but in the next match, he fell awkwardly after an aerial challenge and was taken to hospital with his neck in a brace.
 He suffered mild whiplash, but was out for nearly three months with torn tendons at the top of a hamstring.
 He returned to his regular spot in the starting eleven and helped his team retain their Football League status, but suffered a dead leg in 2021 pre-season and lost his place to the experienced new signing Rory McArdle.
 He played throughout October before undergoing surgery on a double hernia and did not return to the starting eleven until mid-February 2022.

 On 17 February 2023, Smith returned to the National League when he joined Scunthorpe United on an initial one-month loan.
 Having scored three goals in six matches, the loan was extended until the end of the season, during which time he played in a further seven matches without scoring.
 He played once more for Harrogate – in an 8–0 EFL Cup defeat at home to Blackburn Rovers – before joining National League club York City on 25 September 2023 on a month's loan, which was extended for a further month in October.
 In January 2024, his loan was extended until the end of the season.

 He was released by Harrogate at the end of the 2023–24 season, and signed for National League club FC Halifax Town.

+In June 2026, Smith joined Morecambe on a two-year deal following their relegation to the National League North.